Tested Baking & Dessert Recipes & Videos

 Printer Friendly Page

 A hot summer's day begs for something cold.
 Oh, we could sip on a cold drink but nothing says 'Summer' like a bowl of homemade ice cream.
-I have the feeling that many people steer clear of making ice cream because it seems like too much work.
+So try this delicious Orange Ice Cream that is perfect on its own, or with fresh fruit.

+A few notes on ingredients.
+Any variety of sweet oranges can be used to make this ice cream.
+For reference, I used about 3 pounds (1.4 kg) of mandarin oranges to produce 2 cups (480 ml) of orange juice.
+I also like to add a little lemon juice as I think it enhances the citrus flavor.
 Cream is the fat that rises to the top of whole milk.
 It has a smooth, satiny texture and is labeled according to its butterfat content (heavy to light).
 When making this ice cream, use 'Heavy' Cream or Heavy 'Whipping' Cream which means it has a 36 - 40% butterfat that will double in volume when whipped and hold its form.
-Because of its superior flavor, I recommend using an organic brand of heavy whipping cream.
 The other cream used in this ice cream is Half and Half Cream, which is made of a mixture of cream and whole milk and contains between 10 - 18% butterfat.

 Related Recipes You May Like